Pupillage vacancies (for September 2023 start)

 We recruit future starter tenants only from our own pupils.
 We do not have a limit on the number of such starter tenancies that we offer.
 We offer such starter tenancies to all pupils who have been determined (by a full Chambers meeting) to have met the standard for competence to be a tenant at Chambers.

-Our Pupillage Prospectus contains fuller details about us, what pupillage is like, our criteria for selection, profiles of past pupils, and how to apply.
-The latest edition (2018/2019) is available to download from here.
+Pupillage Prospectus: our Pupillage Prospectus contains fuller details about us, what pupillage is like, our criteria for selection, profiles of past pupils, and how to apply.
+The latest edition (2020/2021) is available to download from here.
 The Chambers Student Guide 2020 ‘True Picture’ profile of what pupillage is like at our Chambers can be viewed here.